revisohq/deploy-web-to-s3/readme.md

 Assumptions
 -----------

-All files in the provided build-folder will be uploaded.
+All files in the provided build-folder will be uploaded, unless they are blacklisted (see the AWS_EXCLUDE section).

 Any files ending with `.json` or called `index.html` (both case-sensitive) will have no cache, all other files will have a 30-day cache header.